roc-lang/roc/roc-for-elm-programmers.md

 alwaysFoo : [ Foo Int, Bar Str ] -> [ Foo Int ]*
 ```

 ...then the function would only accept tags like `Foo 5` and `Bar "hi"`.
-Just
+By writing
+out your own annotations, you can get the same level of restriction you get with
-like traditional algebraic data types, if you want to write out the annotation,
+traditional algebraic data types (which, after all, come with the requirement that
-you can restrict even *case-expressions* with default branches to accept only
+you write out their annotations).
+Using annotations, you can restrict even
-the values you define to be valid in this context.
+*case-expressions* with default branches to accept only the values you define to be valid.

-In fact, if you want a traditional algebraic data type, you can essentially get one
+In fact, if you want a traditional algebraic data type in Roc, you can get about the same
-by making a type alias for it.
+functionality by making (and using) a type alias for a closed tag union.
 Here's `Maybe` defined using tags:

 ```elm
 Maybe a : [ Just a, Nothing ]
 ```

-You can use tags to define recursive data structures, and name them, by using the `as`
+You can also use tags to define recursive data structures, and name them, by using the `as`
 keyword in your type alias.
-(This is also how OCaml supports recursive polymorphic variants.)
+(This is exactly how OCaml supports recursive polymorphic variants.)

 ```elm
 LinkedList elem : [ Nil, Cons elem list ] as list